nongnoobjung/PortAIO/README.md

 - How I will prioritize things now, bug reports > suggestions > requests > comments/concerns.

-#
-- When making an issue be SPECIFIC, don't give me a one fucking line report saying it doesn't work.
-What doesn't work and maybe why you don't think it works.
-If an addon crashes, when does it crash, who does it crash with?
-If you have an issue with a dual-port supported champion, which dual-port are you using? etc...
-Don't give me fucking bullshit and expect me to read your damn mind and exactly know your situation to fix it.

 #### DO.
 NOT.
 PM.
 ME.
 ABOUT.
 PORTAIO.
 ALL COMMENTS GO ON ISSUES.
-#### Don't buy ported addon's, ask me via an issue and I'll mostly likely do it for free.
+#### Don't buy ported addon's, ask me or Muse30 via an issue and I'll mostly likely do it for free.

 ---